-Vocabulary 1
+ESOL 291 Vocabulary 1

-Prerequisite(s): Placement through multiple-measures assessment process
+Prerequisite: Placement through multiple-measures assessment process.

-Not open for students who have completed or are currently enrolled in ESL 254A.
+Not open for credit to students who have completed or are currently enrolled in ESL 254A.
+Non-degree applicable.

 Basic vocabulary for high beginning ESOL, including spelling and pronunciation of target words.
+Not open for students who have completed or are currently enrolled in ESL 254A.
 4930.87